Australia records 10th day of no local COVID-19 cases

 Despite its relative success in handling the pandemic, Australia’s international borders will likely remain shut to non-citizens this year although there may be exclusive travel arrangements called “bubbles” with its South Pacific neighbours.

-Australia had a one-way “travel bubble” with New Zealand where those arriving from the latter didn’t have to quarantine, but that arrangement was suspended for 72 hours on Monday after a highly infectious coronavirus strain was found in New Zealand.
+Australia suspended a one-way “travel bubble” which allowed New Zealanders entry after a highly infectious coronavirus strain was found in New Zealand.

-New Zealand reported a third day of zero cases on Wednesday, allaying fears of a fresh outbreak.
+New Zealand on Wednesday reported two more cases of the South African variant, both returned travellers in hotel quarantine who had previously returned negative test following their 14-day isolation.
+New Zealand has reported zero community transmission cases in the past three days.

+Australia would make a decision on whether or not to lift the ‘trans-Tasman bubble’ suspension on Thursday.

 (Graphic: COVID-19 global tracker - here)